tin2tin/Pallaidium/README.md

 * Windows (Unsupported: Linux and MacOS).
 * A CUDA-supported Nvidia card with at least 6 GB VRAM.
 * 20+ GB HDD.
 (Each model is 6+ GB).

+For Mac and Linux, we'll have to rely on contributor support.
+So, post your issues here for Mac: https://github.com/tin2tin/Pallaidium/issues/106 and here for Linux: https://github.com/tin2tin/Pallaidium/issues/105, and hope some contributor wants to help you out.

 ## How to install